Crushing Data Cliches: Digital Transformation. Part 1

 The scope of the initiative outlines business units and roles to be involved.
 As for other IT-related projects, the involvement of the internal staff is crucial for the initiative.
 Digital transformation leads to significant changes in daily operations, required skills, and the organization’s culture.
 The internal staff has to be upskilled to move on with these developments.

 Step 5: Prepare requirements

 Digital transformation will lead to changes in various components of the business model.
-Therefore, a company should clearly identify the expected outcomes and requirements to various business components.
+Therefore, a company should clearly identify the expected outcomes and requirements of different business components.

 Step 6: Choose an approach and method

 The required approach and methods depend on the defined scope.
-If the digital transformation touches the whole enterprise, then the centralized approach is required.
-If only one business process is subject to digital transformation, the approach and methods will differ.
+A centralized approach is required if the digital transformation touches the whole enterprise.
+The approach and methods will differ if only one business process is subject to digital transformation.

 Step 7: Choose appropriate IT technologies and solutions

 One IT technology can be realized in various IT solutions.
-Let’s take as an example artificial intelligence (AI) and machine learning (ML).
-Multiple vendors offer various platforms to perform AI/ML operations.
+Let’s take artificial intelligence (AI) and machine learning (ML) as an example.
+Multiple vendors offer different platforms to perform AI/ML operations.
 A company should align the chosen solution with many other aspects of the DT initiative.